Find out which types of food are zero-rated and which are standard-rated for VAT purposes.

 The products are:

-- Assortments of biscuits where the weight of standard-rated chocolate biscuits doesn’t exceed 15% of the net weight of the whole.
+- Assortments of biscuits where the weight of standard-rated chocolate biscuits does not exceed 15% of the net weight of the whole.

-- Fruit and nut mixes (including Bombay and similar savoury mixes) where the weight of any standard-rated items, such as sweetened fruits, or pieces of chocolate or roasted nuts doesn’t exceed 25% of the net weight of the whole.
+- Fruit and nut mixes (including Bombay and similar savoury mixes) where the weight of any standard-rated items, such as sweetened fruits, or pieces of chocolate or roasted nuts does not exceed 25% of the net weight of the whole.

-- Petits fours in assortments containing standard-rated chocolate biscuits or sweets where the net weight of chocolate biscuits, or the combined net weight of chocolate biscuits and sweets, doesn’t exceed 15% of the net weight of the whole; or the net weight of sweets where sweets are the only standard-rated item doesn’t exceed 25% of the net weight of the whole.
+- Petits fours in assortments containing standard-rated chocolate biscuits or sweets where the net weight of chocolate biscuits, or the combined net weight of chocolate biscuits and sweets, does not exceed 15% of the net weight of the whole; or the net weight of sweets where sweets are the only standard-rated item does not exceed 25% of the net weight of the whole.

 These concessions apply only to mixtures and assortments supplied in a single pack, not to ‘variety’ selections of individual packs.

-It’s unlikely that any mixture or assortment, which doesn’t pass these quantity tests, will meet the cost conditions of paragraph 6.1.
-However, if it does (if, for example, the standard-rated components of a fruit and nut mix exceed 25% of the total by weight, but still meet the cost conditions in paragraph 6.1) that mix can also be treated as a single zero-rated supply.
+It’s unlikely that any mixture or assortment, which does not pass these quantity tests, will meet the cost conditions given in paragraph 6.1 of this guidance.
+However, if it does (if, for example, the standard-rated components of a fruit and nut mix exceed 25% of the total by weight, but still meet the cost conditions that mix can also be treated as a single zero-rated supply.

 6.3 Food packaging